 Although AR already represents an installed base of 900 million units, it remains an elusive concept for many businesses and consumers.
 This is largely due to a handful of barriers that still stand in the way of full implementation.
-Once new advancements and clear communication surmount these barriers, the floodgates will open, and industry will make a mad dash to implement AR capabilities.
+Once new advancements and clear communication surmount these barriers, the floodgates will open, and the industry will make a mad dash to implement AR capabilities.

 Installed AR user base is projected to reach 3.5 billion by 2022, representing $85 to $90 billion in revenue.
 Poised on the brink of this explosive growth, it’s useful to take a look at four remaining barriers about to give way to the progress of AR companies: